 This graph examines the differences in inventory levels over time when examining only single family homes as compared to attached dwellings (townhouses, duplexes, condos).
-The number of detached homes for sale has decreased by 20% over the past year, while the number of attached homes (townhouses, duplexes and condos)
+The number of detached homes for sale has decreased by 48% over the past year, while the number of attached homes (townhouses, duplexes and condos)

-for sale has declined by a similar 19% over the past year.
-I was hopeful that we would start to see inventory levels rise as we get progressed through Spring and into Summer of this year -- but COVID-19 seems to be causing some sellers to wait to list their homes for sale.
+for sale has nominally increased over the past year, though the inventory levels of attached homes started much lower!
+I was hopeful that we would see inventory levels rise as this past spring or summer of this year -- but as soon as sellers listed their homes for sale, buyers then turned around and bought them.